Munich: Neuramersdorf Estate

 Anzinger Straße, Rosenheimer Straße, Wollanistraße, Karl-Preis-Platz, Munich, Germany

-Neuramersdorf housing estate in Berg am Laim, Munich, was erected between 1928 and 1930 according to plans by architects Oscar Delisle, Berhard Ingwersen and Richard Berndl.
+Neuramersdorf housing estate in Berg am Laim, Munich, was completed between 1928 and 1930 based on designs by architects Oscar Delisle, Berhard Ingwersen, and Richard Berndl.

 Munich Housing Estates

-It was the largest of a total of five large housing estates built in Munich in the 1920s.
+It was the largest of a total of five large housing estates built in Munich during the 1920s.

 Karl Preis

-The building program, initiated by Karl Preis, was aimed at alleviating the housing shortage in Munich.
+Karl Preis initiated a building program aimed at alleviating the housing shortage in Munich.

-In 1917, the city of Munich established a department for housing construction and housing to efficiently counteract the housing shortage.
+In 1917, Munich established a housing department to efficiently address the shortage.

 Neuramersdorf Estate

-From the currency reform in 1924 and until the Great Depression, there was a significant increase in construction projects.
-State and municipal loans were made to building cooperatives to construct large neighborhoods to alleviate the housing shortage.
+From the 1924 currency reform until the Great Depression, there was a significant increase in construction projects.
+The state and municipalities provided loans to building cooperatives to construct large neighborhoods and alleviate the housing shortage.

-From 1918 to 1927, the city of Munich built a total of about 14,000 apartments, including two single people’s homes and an old people’s home.
+From 1918 to 1927, the city of Munich built about 14,000 apartments, including two homes for single people and one for senior citizens.

 Municipal Housing Company

-The planning of the five large housing estates of the municipal housing company GEWOFAG was preceded in each case by an architectural competition, the invitation to tender for which called for the greatest possible economic efficiency, type construction, architectural uniformity (plastered brick construction, box-type windows, sloping roof) and standardized floor plans.
+Each of the five large housing estates planned by the municipal housing company GEWOFAG was preceded by an architectural competition.
+The invitation to tender called for the greatest possible economic efficiency, standardized construction types, architectural uniformity (plastered brick construction, box-type windows, and sloping roofs), and standardized floor plans.

-Originally, the plans called for 3500 apartments, but the onset of the Great Depression put paid to these plans.
-By 1930, about 1400 apartments had been completed.
+The original plans called for 3,500 apartments, but the Great Depression put an end to them.
+By 1930, approximately 1,400 apartments had been completed.

 Urban planning and Design

-Neuramersdorf is divided into two subareas that meet at the intersection of Anzingerstrasse and Melusinenstrasse / Aschheimerstrasse.
+Neuramersdorf is divided into two subareas that converge at the intersection of Anzinger Straße and Melusinenstraße/Aschheimerstrasse.

-Inside the block structures, traffic-calmed streets and residential courtyards are formed by the arrangement of the individual rows.
-The floor plans of the apartments were created according to a total of four types.
+Inside the block structures, the arrangement of the individual rows forms traffic-calmed streets and residential courtyards.
+The apartments’ floor plans were designed according to four types.

 Fritz Koelle

-At Karl-Preis-Platz stands the life-size bronze sculpture „Der Blockwalzer“ by Fritz Koelle from 1930.
+The life-size bronze sculpture “Der Blockwalzer” by Fritz Koelle from 1930 stands at Karl-Preis-Platz.

-The work of art has only been back on the former Melusinenplatz (now Karl-Preis-Platz) since 1976, having been removed by the National Socialists in 1933 as an example of so-called ‚Bolshevik art appreciation‘.
+The artwork has only been back on the former Melusinenplatz, now known as Karl-Preis-Platz, since 1976.
+The National Socialists removed it in 1933 as an example of so-called “Bolshevik art appreciation.”

 Neuramersdorf Estate, 1928-1930.
 Architects: Oscar Delisle, Bernard Ingwersen, Richard Berndl.
 Photo: Daniela Christmann